nirajp82/DataDog/02_LogQueriesAndAggregations.md

   - Fields aggregations support one group by dimension for the Top List visualization, and up to four groups by dimensions for the Timeseries, Table, Tree Map, and Pie Chart visualizations.
   - You can add more group by dimensions by clicking the + sign next to the by field.
 The first by value will be the primary grouping, the second by value will be the secondary grouping, and so on.

-  - Q: Build the following query and visualize the results as a table.
+  - Q1: Build the following query and visualize the results as a table.

     Search for service:cart-checkout